vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 "What can I do?
 Who is to save me?
 What are you going to do with me?
 I know nobody other than yourself."
 (Thiruvoimoli 5.8.3) .
 A number of such statements of the Mystic seers, make it clear that this mode of Cakinchanya' should be reflected upon.

 When one has performed prapatti, and won the grace of the Lord, he should not brood over the past and get dejected on account of the unfitness he had from beginningless time.
 When the Lord has granted him refuge and when all his past sins have been divested of him by the grace of the Lord, he should not grieve over his past; but, feel solace that he has got rid of all that by the grace of the Lord and so he should engage with all ferver in loving service of the Lord.
 6. A prapanna should subdue his sense organs and engage them in the loving service of the Lord.
 The duties of his varna and ashrama that are performed, should be done purely for pleasing the Lord and not for any other benefit.
 The shastras should be strictly followed, but never for attaining any other benefit.
 A prapanna should engage himself in the divine service of the ‘archa' incarnation of the Lord, so long as he is stationed in this world.
 He should have the idea that the Lord himself is fully present in the Archa, and that the very worship of the Lord would free one from all great sins and sub-sins.
-When one has a vision of the Lord in archa-form all kinds of illusions and erroneous
+When one has a vision of the Lord in archa-form all kinds of illusions and erroneous impressions through various causes get totally destroyed.

-Uttarakrityadhikara

-169

-ev

-impressions through various causes get totally destroyed.
 The Lord says in the Gita that he would show himself to his devotees in the very same form through which he will be worshipping Him.
 One should with great love and affection worship the Lord in the Archa-form.

 It is pointed out here by Desika that this kind of worship should be rendered with articles of worship that are earned by a righteous way (Nyayarjita).

 In the end, it is pointed out that a prapanna should ever be full of gratitude towards his preceptor and towards the Supreme Paramatman, who is the general cause of everything in this universe.
 Desika points out that a prapanna should note what should be discarded mainly and what should be entertained mainly - 1.
-What one should discard totally is 'vishaya-swada' or

-experience of the sense objects.
-2. One should discard totally 'atmotkarsha' or his own

-celebrity 3.
-The most dangerous offence viz. offence towards

-knowers of Brahman, is to be totally discarded.
+What one should discard totally is 'vishaya-swada' or experience of the sense objects.
+2. One should discard totally 'atmotkarsha' or his own celebrity 3.
+The most dangerous offence viz. offence towards knowers of Brahman, is to be totally discarded.
 What one has to entertain always is as follows: The supreme benefaction done by the Acharya beginning with the 'prathama-kataksha' or primary look of compassion and showing the pathway of salvation.
 And the most important duty that is to be done is service to the Lord culminating in the loving service to the Bhagavathas such as Acharya and others.
 2.

 It is ordained that one should reflect on the inescable relationship of himself with the Supreme Paramatman everyday, in the supreme Mulamantra as a lover would see herself and the reflection of her lover in a cleaned mirror.
 The jiva who is signified by the term 'Ma' enjoys the vision of Paramatman signified by the letter Aa', as seen in the mirror, when that lover appears before her and the dative case of the term 'Narayana' implies that he is subservient only to that Supreme Narayana and not for himself.
 Thus, the truths expounded in this chapter, are to be reflected in the Mulamantra.